 The Municipal Impact Coalition is a Public Benefit Corporation that provides analytical products to help people invest in their communities.
-The Coalition makes it easier to better understand the impact our investments have on our communities and ensure that governments are providing essential services with these investments.
+The Coalition provides transparent, data-driven analytics to help investors better understand how their capital is impacting the world and ensure that governments are providing essential services with their investments.
 We work with the largest investors and underwriters along with state and local governments to measure projects through an environmental and socially impactful lens.

 Join us in supporting schools, hospitals, transportation, energy systems, housing and clean water to grow our economy and help our communities thrive.

 Current Sectors Being Evaluated

 A holistic approach to impact investing.

 Energy & Environment

 In 2016, $36.8 billion of green bonds were issued in the municipal bond market.
 While a good start, the scope of what is considered "green" can be expanded to also analyze our broader energy-providing systems to ensure that markets support those who see a longer-term future of renewable and clean energy providers.

 Healthcare providers ensure an essential service to our communities, yet the municipal bond market, which funded nearly $50 billion for healthcare in 2017 alone, are not taking advantage of the impact assessment that could add new investors and lower their cost of capital.
 In turn, it will lower the cost of access to healthcare for our communities.